cqframework/cqf-exercises/README.md

 ### Local Setup

-These exercises can be worked locally with the [CQL Atom Plugin](https://github.com/cqframework/atom_cql_support).
-If you do not have Atom and CQL Atom Plugin installed, follow the [How To Install](https://github.com/cqframework/atom_cql_support#how-to-install) instructions.
+These exercises can be worked locally with the [VS Code Plugin](https://github.com/cqframework/vscode-cql).
+If you do not have Atom and CQL Atom Plugin installed, follow the [Quick Start](https://github.com/cqframework/vscode-cql#quick-start) instructions.

-Once you have Atom installed, the exercises need to be downloaded locally (i.e. _cloning_ this repository to your local drive).
-To do this from within Atom, follow the instructions for [Cloning a repository](https://flight-manual.atom.io/using-atom/sections/github-package/#clone-repositories).
+Once you have VSCode installed, the exercises can be downloaded locally (i.e. _cloning_ this repository to your local drive).
+To do this from within VSCode, follow the instructions for [Cloning a repository](https://code.visualstudio.com/docs/sourcecontrol/github#_cloning-a-repository).
 When you get to the dialog asking for the repository to clone, provide this link:

 ```
 https://github.com/cqframework/cqf-exercises.git